Councils play a key role in supporting asylum seekers, resettlement and unaccompanied children.

 - 2. How are unaccompanied children supported?

-- 3. How the new resettlement scheme will work
+- 4. How the resettlement scheme will work

 A letter to local leaders outlined that the aim will be to resettle around 5000 of the world’s most vulnerable refugees in the first year of the new scheme.
 These will receive the five-year funding rates currently provided under the previous programme, with further funding to be determined in the spending review.
-The LGA welcomed the announcement whilst stressing the need for long term funding to be confirmed in the Spending Review, alongside those arriving to be supported by councils via other schemes.
+The LGA welcomed the announcement whilst stressing the need for long term funding to be confirmed, alongside those arriving to be supported by councils via other schemes.